 - 1. Each time the assay is run the low positive standard (LPS) must be run in triplicate.
-A reagent blank, Negative Control, and Positive Control must also be included in each assay. - 2.
-Calculate the mean of the three Calibrator wells.
-If any of the three values differ by more than 15% from the mean, discard that value and calculate the mean of the remaining two values. - 3.
-The mean OD value for the Calibrator and the OD values for the high Positive and Negative Controls should fall within the following ranges:
+A high positive and negative control, and a reagent blank must also be included in each assay. - 2.
+Calculate the mean of the three low positive standard (LPS) determinations.
+If any of the three values differ by more than 15% from the mean, discard that value and calculate the mean of the remaining two wells. - 3.
+The mean OD value for the LPS and the OD values for the high positive and negative controls should fall within the following ranges:

 OD Range

-Negative Control < 0.250
+Negative Control ≤ 0.250

-Calibrator > 0.250
+Calibrator > 0.300

-Positive Control \geq 0.500
+Positive Control > 0.500

 - a.
-The OD of the negative control divided by the mean OD of the Calibrator should be ≤ 0.9 . - b.
-The OD of the Positive control divided by the mean OD of the Calibrator should be ≥ 1.25 . - c.
-If the above conditions are not met, the test should be considered invalid and should be repeated. - 4.
+The OD of the negative control divided by the mean OD of the LPS should be < 0.9. - b.
+The OD of the high positive control divided by the mean LPS value should be > 1.25. - c.
+If the above conditions are not met the test should be considered invalid and should be repeated. - 4.
 The Positive Control and Negative Control are intended to monitor for substantial reagent failure and will not ensure precision at the assay cut-off. - 5.
 Additional controls may be tested according to guidelines or requirements of local, state, and/or federal regulations or accrediting organizations. - 6.
 Refer to NCCLS document C24: Statistical Quality Control for Quantitative Measurements for guidance on appropriate QC practices.